GR3Y-SCALE/DIY-geiger-counter/README.md

-# Watch-mount-geiger-counter
+DIY geiger counter

-A watch mount geiger counter inspired by metro 2033
+## This repo contains the code to drive the DIY geiger counter.